 Infection Control Precautions for all Visitors

-In order to ensure the safety of our patients all healthy visitors are asked to follow best practice guidelines for infection prevention by:
+In order to ensure the safety of our patients and clients, all healthy visitors are asked to follow best practice guidelines for infection prevention by:

 - Sanitizing your hands upon arrival through the entrance of our facility

-- Wash or sanitize your hands when entering and exiting the room of a client
+- Wash or sanitize your hands when entering and exiting the room of a patient or client

 Please reschedule your visit if you are experiencing any of the following flu-like symptoms: fever, cough, chills, diarrhea, nausea or vomiting.
 Additionally, if you are experiencing other types of illnesses that may be contagious such as a rash, consider waiting until you are well before visiting.